IHE/PCC.PCS/input/pagecontent/index.md

-**This Content Profile Deinfes the Paramedicine Care Summary document requirement that can be shared with a reciving facility to convey pertinant patient infromation**
+**This Content Profile Deinfes the Pmobile Paramedicine Summary of Care document requirement that can be shared with a reciving facility to convey pertinant patient infromation**

 [Open and Closed Issues](issues.html)